Chairman - Lonnie Lillie

 Mike Hermen has been a Sedona Resident since 1992.
 He previously resided in Park City, Utah where he gained experience in the tourism industry by working for a Hotel Property Management company.
-Most recently, he has been the Marketing Director at Pink Jeep Tours for eighteen years.
-Mike played an integral part in expanding and growing Pink Jeep Tours to Las Vegas, Grand Canyon, and now Scottsdale.
+Most recently, he has been the Vice President of Sales at Pink Jeep Tours since 1995.
+Mike played an integral part in expanding and growing Pink Jeep Tours to Las Vegas and the Grand Canyon.

-Ralph is the owner of the Matterhorn Inn & Matterhorn Shoppes, a Sedona hotel and retail shopping plaza located in uptown Sedona.
-Mr. Woellmer is responsible for the operations of the Matterhorn Inn and shops and is responsible for future planning at the family owned properties.
-Mr. Woellmer is also the General Manager/Director of the Arroyo Roble Resort, a Gold Crown Resort located in uptown Sedona.
+Ralph Woellmer is the owner of the Matterhorn Shoppes, a retail shopping plaza located in uptown Sedona.
+Mr. Woellmer is responsible for the operations of the Shoppes and is responsible for future planning at the family owned properties.
+Mr. Woellmer is also the General Manager/Director of Operations of the Arroyo Roble Resort, a Gold Crown Resort located in uptown Sedona.

-A Sedona resident since 1979, Mr. Woellmer is actively involved in the local community, serving currently on the Board of Directors of the Sedona Main Street Program, the Sedona Lodging Council as its Past President and is an Elder at Damascus Road Community Church.
-Mr. Woellmer is actively working closely with the City of Sedona on various projects including the Uptown Enhancement Project, Route 179 issues and the City of Sedona/Sedona Chamber of Commerce Marketing Committee.
-Mr. Woellmer was named as the "2007 Arizona Main Street Individual of the Year" for his work with the City of Sedona and Sedona Main Street Program over the past year.
+A Sedona resident since 1979, Mr. Woellmer is actively involved in the local community, serving currently on the Sedona Lodging Council as its Past President and is an Elder at the Aletheia Church.
+Mr. Woellmer is actively working with the City of Sedona on various projects including the Uptown Enhancement Project, Route 179 issues and the City of Sedona/Sedona Chamber of Commerce Marketing Committee.
+Mr. Woellmer was named as the "2007 Arizona Main Street Individual of the Year" for his work with the City of Sedona and Sedona Main Street Program over the past years.